 - natural processes

-The NGS reports were written for a technical audience to inform RWM in its discussions with communities interested in finding out about the potential for their area to host a GDF.
+The NGS reports were written for a technical audience to inform Nuclear Waste Services in its discussions with communities interested in finding out about the potential for their area to host a GDF.

 The reports for each of the 13 regions can be accessed by clicking the relevant region on Map 1.